nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 Try to follow the pattern given in the previous section to add three more tests, one each for operations `SUB`, `MUL`, and `DIV`.
-Most of the work should be done in the helper that we already wrote.
+Most of the work should be done by the helper that we already wrote.
 Each new test requires just a short test function and a short test macro.